ameliepa/cse15l-lab-reports/labReport3revision.md

 ./plos/pmed.0020007.txt
 ```

-The command grep -l only shows the file names that contain the pattern given.
-This is useful if you only want the file names and not the text inside them.
+I also used grep -l to list all text files mentioning the word "imagery" with the directory ./plos/*.txt.

 <br />